AndreSVyeyra/AndreSVyeyra/README.md

 I work as an IT assistant, providing technical assistance in the information systems process and technical analysis of computational infrastructure.

-I'm interested in front-end development and design.
+I'm interested in front-end development, programming, UX and Design.

 <br>
 </br>